ceri-num/uv-larm/notions/sld-intro.md

 - Open and oriented toward its *many contributors*
 - Supported by most of the professionals

-It permits thinking robot programs in a modular way as independent program's *nodes* working together by communicating through *topics*.
+It permits thinking robotic programs in a modular way as independent program's *nodes* working together by communicating through *topics*.

 It comes with useful functionality like *frame* management and *transform*